- About Home

 More detailed information can be found at the following link on the Financial Aid webpage CLICK HERE.

 There are currently four scholarships which fall within this category and are awarded to both incoming and returning students.
 These scholarships have been established in conjunction with local foundations, or through provisions in a will.

-Glens Falls Foundation Lynetta Pesquara Nursing and Arts Scholarships
+Glens Falls Foundation Lynetta Pesquera Nursing and Arts Scholarships

 William and Elsie Hill Scholarship